-Now, this step is subtle but important: the emulation of the phosphor pattern and the shadow mask that gives the image a subtle, almost canvas-like texture.
-Different monitors use different types of shadow masks; the 1084S and most early computer monitors have the slot-mask or in-line type which was also commonly used in TV CRTs in the 80s.
+The next step is subtle but important: the emulation of the phosphor pattern and the shadow mask that gives the image a subtle, almost canvas-like texture.
+Different monitors use different types of shadow masks; the 1084S and most early computer monitors have the slot mask or in-line type which was also commonly used in TV CRTs throughout the 80s.

 The shadow mask is just as visible in PAL screen modes, and because the scanlines are much closer, the zig-zag pattern almost turns into a fine checkerboard-like texture.

-This article gives a good succinct explanation on how these pixel-masks are implemented.
-Like I said in the beginning, my settings are really tailored for 1080p.
-At 4k or higher resolutions you’ll almost certainly need to make significant adjustments to them.
+This article gives a good succinct explanation of how these pixel masks are implemented.
+As I said in the beginning, my settings are really tailored for 1080p.
+At 4k or higher resolutions, you’ll almost certainly need to make significant adjustments to them.

-And this is a before/after comparison on a blow-up NTSC image.
-Doesn’t seem like a big deal; it’s one of those strange things that doesn’t seem to add much when you turn it on, only when you remove it once you’ve become accustomed to it.
-It might even seem a bit pointless first, but trust me, just set it up, live with it for a while, and then turn it off — chances are you’ll really miss it!
+And this is a before/after comparison on a blown-up PAL image.
+Doesn’t seem like a big deal; it’s one of those strange things that doesn’t seem to add much when you turn it on, but you’ll notice its absence when you remove it after you’ve become accustomed to it.
+It might even seem a bit pointless at first, but trust me, just set it up, live with it for a while, and then turn it off—chances are you’ll really miss it!

 Bloom and glow